-The two trapezoids in Figure M.1 represent partial subtrees, the details of which are not important for the example.
+The two trapezoids in Figure N.1 represent partial subtrees, the details of which are not important for the example.

-M.4 Policy affecting the definition of specific and inner areas
+N.4 Policy affecting the definition of specific and inner areas the root vertex for the area.

-To support Basic Access Control, two types of administrative areas may be established within an AAA: Access Control Specific Area (ACSA) and Access Control Inner Area (ACIA).
-An administrative area of either type is established by assigning the appropriate value to the administrative-role attribute in the administrative entry that is to serve as the root vertex for the area.
 The content of an ACSA is an implicitly defined subtree that begins at the root vertex and extends down to leaf objects or until the root of another ACSA is encountered.
 Also, the boundary of an ACSA never extends beyond the lower boundary of the enclosing AAA.
 In the case of an ACIA, the lower boundary will occur upon encountering either a leaf entry or the boundary of the enclosing ACSA.
 Nested ACIAs have the same lower boundary and that boundary is the same as the lower boundary for the enclosing ACSA.